SoftwareAG/oee-simulators/event-based-simulators/README.md

 Two Options can be configured:
 - CREATE_PROFILES - holds a boolean with 'true' or 'false' to indicate if the profiles should be created.
 Default: 'false'
-- CREATE_PROFILES_ARGUMENTS can be used to set a string, that is passed down to the profile creation script as arguments [Execution from command line / CLI arguments](#execution-from-command-line).
+- CREATE_PROFILES_ARGUMENTS - can be used to set a string that is passed down as arguments to the profile creation script [Execution from command line / CLI arguments](#execution-from-command-line).

 Note: A profile will be created and activated only if no other profiles are already defined for the particular device.